 William Thaw

-Free White Persons - Females - 45 and over1
+Free White Persons - Females - 45 and over

 16 DEC